 The nature of the equipment to be exported will impact the judgement of whether to approve or refuse a licence.
-Consideration should be given as to whether there is a clear risk that the equipment can be used in a conflict between the recipient country and it's neighbours.
-This will be used to a greater extent where there are existing regional tensions or an existing armed conflict.
-Where there are existing tensions, the type of equipment is all the more important as the equipment could significantly increase the recipient country's capability to move to armed conflict or threaten armed conflict.
+Consideration should be given as to whether there is a clear risk that the equipment can be used in a conflict between the recipient country and its neighbours.
+This will be used to a greater extent where there are regional tensions or armed conflicts.
+Where tensions exist, the type of equipment is all the more important as the equipment could significantly increase the recipient country's capability to move to armed conflict or threaten armed conflict.
 Could a neighbouring country be moved to increase its arms imports due the export of this equipment?
 Given tensions in certain regions, an export could be seen as an increase in threat to a neighbouring country, and thus consideration of this question becomes vital.